suhock/php-dependency-injection/README.md

 configuration change still pays for full compilation and validation.
 A worker-mode runtime that builds once at boot (see [FrankenPHP worker mode](#example-frankenphp-worker-mode)) pays that cost once regardless of caching.
-The same cache also memoizes the reflected metadata used by the injector; see [Caching reflected metadata](#caching-reflected-metadata).
+See [Caching compiled plans](#caching-compiled-plans) for the available cache backends.

 ### Graph diagnostics